 Sue Lee: Anything old!
 Inspiration comes from a lot of places – old teacups, silk scarves, 1950s handbags, vintage ornaments, old signs and prints, Western shirts, cars, and trucks I’ve photographed over the years at classic car shows… It really is endless.
 And now that there’s Pinterest, a whole new world of inspiration is available at my fingertips!
 It’s brilliant.

 MT: What makes your product unique?

 I also try hard to avoid ‘trends’ – I can’t see why someone would try and do the same thing as everybody else!
-Not everybody likes my cards, but people always tell me that they’re very different to everything else, and when you find someone who loves what you do, they tend to become a loyal customer.
+Not everybody likes my cards, but people always tell me that they’re very different from everything else, and when you find someone who loves what you do, they tend to become loyal customers.

-MT: We can find your cards in websites such as notinthehighstreet.com, a well-respected e-commerce partner for small businesses.
+MT: We can find your cards on websites such as notinthehighstreet.com, a well-respected e-commerce partner for small businesses.
 How has it helped your business until now?

 Sue Lee: I don’t do brilliantly well on notonthehighstreet because you really have to put a lot of time and effort into keeping your shop visible and relevant, and I simply don’t have the time.

 For some people, it’s their main source of income, whereas, for me, it’s a nice sideline as I mostly sell wholesale to shops and through my own website.
 Where notonthehighstreet excels, however, is in marketing – they promote their site brilliantly, so I probably do a lot better on there than I do with my own site!